 Understanding SoFi Technologies's Unusual Options Activity

-SoFi Technologies (NASDAQ:SOFI) shares experienced unusual options activity on Monday.
-The stock price moved down to $15.2 following the option alert.
+On Wednesday, shares of SoFi Technologies (NASDAQ:SOFI) saw unusual options activity.
+After the option alert, the stock price moved up to $16.22.

 - Trade Type: CALL